-- 1 uses for which the product has been authorised may be indicated (e.g. wood preservation, - disinfection, slime control, in-can preservation, etc.).
-Additional reference may be made to any - 3 technical fact sheet containing further information concerning the quantity to be applied and - 4 the handling instructions for any kind of use. - 5 If the SDS has corresponding exposure scenarios attached, which give the necessary - 6 recommendations relating to safe handling and use, and reference is made to it there is no - 7 need to use this subsection for detailed recommendations for specific end uses. - 8 For substances for which exposure scenarios are not required (e.g. substances for which no - 9 CSA is required because they are not subject to registration at $\geq 10 \text{ t/a}^{77}$), this section may - 10 additionally be used to include similar or equivalent information to that which would otherwise - be given more fully in an exposure scenario.
-This section can also be of potential use in the - 12 case of SDSs for mixtures for which no consolidating document equivalent to an "exposure - scenario for the mixture" is attached. - 14 An example of how the structure of this sub-section could look is given below:
+- 11 If the SDS has corresponding exposure scenarios attached, which give the necessary - recommendations relating to safe handling and use, and reference is made to it there is no - 13 need to use this subsection for detailed recommendations for specific end uses. - 14 For substances for which exposure scenarios are not required (e.g. substances for which no - 15 CSA is required because they are not subject to registration at $\geq 10 \text{ t/a}^{68}$), this section may - 16 additionally be used to include similar or equivalent information to that which would otherwise - be given more fully in an exposure scenario.
+This section can also be of potential use in the - case of SDSs for mixtures for which no consolidating document equivalent to an "exposure - 19 scenario for the mixture" is attached. - 20 An example of how the structure of this subsection could look is given below: